subhankarc/rdpg-boshrelease/jobs/rdpg/README.md

 # rdpg BOSH Service Job

+This rdpg BOSH job is for bootstrapping the rdpg cluster and then execing the rdpg-agent.

 [Official BOSH Release Documentation](http://bosh.io/docs/create-release.html)

 What follows is an explanation about the pieces contained within this BOSH job